 By: Will Van Vactor

-Seeking resolution to a land use dispute through the normal administrative and appeal processes can be expensive and time-consuming.
-In many land use cases, mediation can offer a way to resolve disputes for less money and time.
+Resolving a land use dispute through the normal administrative and appeal processes can be expensive and time-consuming.
+In some land use cases, though, mediation can offer a way to resolve disputes in less time and for less money.

 The types of land use cases that can be mediated vary.
 Some examples include: